RupeshKumar4511/Operating-System/README.md

 Bounded Waiting : satisfied (It means that everytime only one process is not executing).
 <br>
 We can check the Bounded waiting conditions by ensuring that any process should not wait more than a max-limit.
-This can be checked by allowig the same process to enter into the cs twice.
+This can be checked by allowing the same process to enter into the cs twice after IO.
 <br>

 4.<b>Interested Variable Mechanism :</b>